Abhishek0697/starter-academic/content/home/about.md

 title: Hey, I am Abhishek!
 design:
   background:
-    image: 29344297235_fcab1792f2_o.jpg
+    image: ""
 ---
 I am passionate about designing projects that could effectively solve global real-time issues and disruptively innovate the industry by applying Computer Vision, Natural Language Processing, Deep Learning, and the Internet of Things.

-My Research interest lies in the Multimodal aspect of Machine Learning, where we integrate knowlegde from Vision, Language and Speech modalities.
+My Research interest lies in the Multimodal aspect of Machine Learning, where we integrate knowledge from Vision, Language and Speech modalities.

-In my Leisure time, I enjoy playing cricket
+In my leisure time, I enjoy playing cricket and cooking.